 Ramp It Up engages students through a process of building financial muscles related to debt decisions, securing financial aid, and analyzing the best college return on investment.
 This approach aligns with existing habits of high school students across race and gender lines, and holds tremendous potential to scale quickly and cost effectively and reach young people where other types of interventions do not.

 Commonwealth tested Ramp It Up in a pre-pilot study with 50 students and found significant and promising changes in financial capability and self-reported projected behavior, specifically in regards to seeking college financing.
-We then did a larger scale study with over 500 more students in six states, including the treatment and control groups, to understand how Ramp It Up impacts knowledge, action taking, and more.
+We then did a larger scale study with nearly 1,000 more students in six states, including the treatment and control groups, to understand how Ramp It Up impacts knowledge, action taking, and more.

 Ramp It Up has been recognized as a promising and pioneering innovation by the U.S. Treasury Department's Financial Empowerment Innovation Fund.